MrEnder0/Regy-Bot/README.md

 > Regex moderation bot for Discord.

 > [!IMPORTANT]
-> Regy no longer offically hosted by me as of 1/2/24, Regy will continue to remain open source and public and is still functional current though no more large updates will be made to the bot.
+> Regy no longer offically hosted by me as of 1/2/24, Regy will continue to remain open source and public and is still functional currently, though no more large updates will be made to the bot.

 ## Important info